COVID-19 kills 193 more people in Iran

-Some 20,954 new cases of infection with the COVID-19 were found over the past 24 hours, some 2,319 of whom have been hospitalized, she added.
+Some 19,666 new cases of infection with the COVID-19 were found over the past 24 hours, 2,205 of whom have been hospitalized, she added.

 Follow us on Twitter @IrnaEnglish